Blissgig/Easy-Road-3D-ECS-Traffic/README.md

 The next code objects are to deal with the fact that this code allows for Autos to be on multiple levels;  ERRoadLevelData is a scriptable object.
 Each ER Road **HAS** to have ERRoadLevelDataHolder and an instance of the ERRoadLevelData.
 This **HAS** to be done by you the developer.
 So do this, I'll wait.
 Really, got add this to all your roads now.

+The two main code files are: ER3D_Traffic.cs and ER3D_TrafficSystem.cs   ER3D_Traffic needs to be added to a game object as this code creates the Auto, Road and Connection entities.

+ER3D_Traffic has a few options:
+* "autos" - This is a list of GameObjects that will be converted to Entities
+* "speedMinimum"
+* "speedMaximum" - These are used to randomly set the speed to each Auto.
+* "vehicleLength" - This is used when setting the initial placement of the autos on the road to insure that they are not too far into the next Road/Connection.
+* "percentageLanesPopulated" - This value determines if an Auto is placed on a road lane.
+If set to 100, then each road, each lane, each level will get an Auto when the scene starts.

+When ER3D_Traffic starts:
+1) Adds "ERRoadConnectionIdentity" to each Road and Connection and updates it's Identity value.
+See function; "AddIndentityMono"
+2) Converts the Auto game objects to a new list of Entities.
+This saves a ton of time of converting each Auto during the process of adding the Autos to the scene.
+See function:  "CreateAutoEntities"
+3) Creates the ER Road and Connection entities.
+Each Road or Connection has a collection of Lanes, each lane has collection of Points.
+Connections have an Entry Lane and Exit Lane, as well as an Entry Road and Exit Road.
+So entities are created for all instances of these options.
+These are used in ER3D_TrafficSystem.

+Process:
+* Autos are assigned to a Road and given it's series of Lane points as well as the next connection and one of the paths through the connection and those points.
+* The benefit of DOTS is speed, and it is terrific, so to avoid having to query the Road object when an Auto reaches the next point, a set of Road and Connection points is added to a car, when it reaches the end of these points the code, the Job iterates through the Road and Connection Entities to get the next set of points.
+While this is a duplication of data, I was told by Unity that for DOTS duplicate data, in this instance, is prefered.
+Source:  https://forum.unity.com/threads/speed-vs-redundant-data.776660/#post-5168798

+Each time an Auto has completed